jlucasmckay/kesar-ting-r01-2021-11-03/README.md

 increased gait speed.
 Further, based on observed contrasts between enforced speed = 5 and enforced speed = 2 of Cohen’s d = 0.5, a paired-sample t-test will have &gt;85% power to resolve differential improvements in gait quality between enforced speeds 5 and 2.
+Tests of all pairwise combinations of speeds will have &gt;80% power to resolve at least 5/10 pairwise contrasts between speeds after Bonferroni correction for multiple comparisons (n = 10, alpha = 0.005).

 ## Figures